Moetsuki/mm-lang/README.md

 ## Current Limitations & Notes
 - Visibility is parsed but not enforced.
-- Float literals are not tokenized; only integer literals exist today.
+- Logical operators are eager (no short‑circuit yet).
-- Arrays, modules/imports, pattern matching, and generics are not implemented.
+- Arrays (tensors) are 1‑D only; no slices yet.
+Modules/imports, pattern matching, and generics are not implemented.
 - Error messages are primarily intended for development iteration.

 ## Testing